 If you want to get good browning, do not stir the short ribs unless to turn.

 While the short ribs are browning, chop the bacon and set aside.

 4 Cook the onions and garlic: Use tongs or a slotted spoon to remove the short ribs from the pot to a bowl.
 Add the chopped onions to the pot.
 Sprinkle with 1/2 teaspoon of salt.
 Cook until translucent, about 4 minutes.

 Add the garlic and cook for an additional minute.

-5 Add ale, tomatoes, bring to boil: Add the ale and, using a wooden spoon or spatula, scrape up any browned bits on the bottom of the pan.
+5 Add ale and tomatoes: Add the ale and, using a wooden spoon or spatula, scrape up any browned bits on the bottom of the pan.

 Add tomatoes and their juices and reserved bacon.
 Increase heat to high and bring mixture to a boil.

-6 Cover and cook in oven for 2 hours: Return short ribs to pot, cover, put in the 300°F oven, and cook for two hours.
+6 Cover and cook in oven: Return the short ribs to the pot, cover, put in the 300°F oven, and cook for two hours.
 (Alternatively, you can do the cooking on the stovetop, just lower the heat to the lowest setting and cover.)

-7 Add root vegetables, cook 30 to 45 minutes longer: Peel potatoes, turnips (optional), and carrots, and cut into 1-in. pieces.
+7 Add the root vegetables: Peel potatoes, turnips (optional), and carrots, and cut into 1-in. pieces.
 Add to short ribs, cover, and cook until the vegetables are tender and meat pulls away easily from the bone, about 30-45 minutes.
 Add salt and pepper to taste.

 8 Remove bones, excess fat: Spoon off excess fat (it helps if you have a fat separator).
 If you want, remove the bones before serving and cut any big pieces of meat into smaller chunks.